inside top of book cover

 Echinochloa colona (L.) Link

-49b Spikelets with apex prolonged into a point and usually with a short to long awn .. .
+49b Spikelets with apex prolonged into a highly variable short to long awn.
+Ligule absent or a line of hairs .. .
 [50]

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~